 DFR for Kodingamali Bauxite Mines of Odisha Mining Corporation Limited.

-Consultancy services for Retrofitting of HRD (High Rate Decanter) and DCW (Deep Cone Washer) in Stream-1, Stream-2 & Stream-3 of NALCOs Alumina Refinery at Damanjodi, Odisha.
+Consultancy services for Retrofitting of HRD (High Rate Decanter) and DCW (Deep Cone Washer) in Stream-1, Stream-2 & Stream-3 of NALCOs Alumina Refinery at Damanjodi.

 During the year, following major assignments were completed:

-> Rejuvenation of nine cities of Odisha under AMRUTScheme.
+Rejuvenation of 9 cities of Odisha under AMRUT Scheme.

-Establishment of Main Campus of Central University of Punjab at Bhatinda.
+Establishment of Main Campus of Central University of Punjab at Bathinda.

-> Construction of new Domestic Terminal Building and associated works at Leh Airport, Jammu & Kashmir.
+Construction of Domestic Terminal of Leh Airport, Jammu and Kashmir.